netifi/netifi-java/docs/index.md

 $ gradlew generateProto
 ```

-The Protobuf compiler will generate Protobuf builders for the message, and then use the Proteus compiler to generate an interface for the service defined in the IDL.
+The Protobuf compiler will generate Protobuf builders for the message, and then use the Netifi compiler to generate an interface for the service defined in the IDL.
 It will also generate a client that implements the interface, and a server takes an implementation of the interface.
 This is what servers the requests.

-Using the above IDL as an example Proteus will generate several class from the above example, but the ones that you need to concern yourself are:
+Using the above IDL as an example Netifi will generate several class from the above example, but the ones that you need to concern yourself are:
 * SimpleRequest
 * SimpleResponse
 * SimpleService
 * SimpleServiceClient
 * SimpleServiceServer

-### Proteus IDL Example
+### Netifi IDL Example
 Here is what the simple `SimpleService` is actually and interface, and represent the service contract from the IDL.
 The `SimpleService` interface needs to be implemented in order to handle requests.
 Here is an example implementation:
 ```
 class DefaultSimpleService implements SimpleService {